Negative refraction and tiling billiards: Triangle Tilings

 \subsection{Right triangle tilings}

-{\bf Notation:} We assume that a \emph{right triangle tiling} is a covering of the Euclidean plane with non-overlapping congruent right triangles so that the tiling has axis-parallel perpendicular edges and the hypotenuses are the negative diagonals of the rectangles formed by the perpendicular edges.
+For us, a \emph{right triangle tiling} is an edge-to-edge tiling of the Euclidean plane with congruent right triangles with axis-parallel perpendicular edges, such that the hypotenuses are the negative diagonals of the rectangles formed by the perpendicular edges.
 We refer to a tiling triangle that lies below its hypotenuse as a {\it lower tiling triangle}, and to a tiling triangle that lies above its hypotenuse as an {\it upper tiling triangle}.
 In any right triangle tiling, $\alpha$ is the smallest angle in the right triangle, and is opposite the horizontal edge.
-The length of the hypotenuse of the tiling triangle is 1.

 \begin{lemma} In a right triangle tiling, if a trajectory never meets two perpendicular edges in a row, then the trajectory is unbounded. \end{lemma}

 \begin{proof} Consider a trajectory that never meets two perpendicular edges in a row as it passes through a lower tiling triangle, then meets the hypotenuse (Figure \ref{upandright} (a)).
 The trajectory then passes through the upper tiling triangle and crosses either the top or right edge.
 Either way, it will enter another lower tiling triangle, meet the hypotenuse, then go up or right once again.
 So the trajectory always travels up and right (or in the symmetric case, down and left) and escapes to infinity. \end{proof}